 - The present market value of the asset or

-- Re-instatement value of the asset provided the defined basis of the claim is market value or reinstatement value.
+- The reinstatement value of the asset provided the defined basis of the claim is market value or reinstatement value.

 In case of under-insurance, the insurance company will apply the Average Clause.
-However, the Average Clause limits the liability of the insurance company to a loss amount which is in proportion to the covered and uncovered sum insured.
-The actual amount of claim is determined by the below formula:
+However, the Average Clause limits the liability of the insurance company to a loss amount that is in proportion to the covered and uncovered sum insured.
+The actual amount of the claim is determined by the below formula:

 Claim Payable = (Loss Suffered x Insured Value) / Total Value.